 The welcome words of the session were made by Carmen Hermida, Fide's General Director and Director of FIDE's Mediation Centre.
 The academic coordinator of the session and moderator was Manuel Diaz Banos, founding partner of MDB legal, professor, accredited mediator by CEDR and the Secretary General of Fide's Mediation Centre, at Mediation Center created in 2020 which promotes the use of commercial mediation in Spain and Latam.
 As Manuel explained in his introduction words of him, one of Fide's Mediation Centre's main goals is to foster longstanding fruitful collaboration with organizations that promote commercial mediation in foreign jurisdictions.
 In this context, Fide was grateful and honored to organize the Oxford program in collaboration with CEDR.
 This is not the first collaboration between Fide and CEDR, as together they hold the Mediator Skills Training Program, the next edition of which will be held at Fide's headquarters in Madrid in May.

 The session addressed the role of the lawyers in mediation.
-For that purpose, our very respected British colleagues, Glenys Newall and Jack Colthurst from the litigation group of the prestigious law firm Linklaters (based in London office), delivered keynote speeches addressing the skills needed in mediation advocacy: lawyer's role in the mediation, basis of lawyer's obligations, how to persuade your client and the other side to mediate , how to choose the mediator, preparing for and mediation practical arrangements, and drawing up the settlement agreement.
+For that purpose, our highly respected British colleagues, Glenys Newall and Jack Colthurst from the litigation group of the prestigious law firm Linklaters (based in London office), delivered keynote speeches addressing the skills needed in mediation advocacy: lawyer's role in the mediation, basis of lawyer's obligations, how to persuade your client and the other side to mediate , how to choose the mediator, preparing for and mediation practical arrangements, and drawing up the settlement agreement.

-After their inspiring interventions, this session turned into an interactive role-play conducted by Sussane Schuler and Felicity Stedman, renown CEDAR trainers.
+After their inspiring interventions, this session turned into an interactive role-play conducted by Susanne Schuler and Felicity Stedman, renown CEDAR trainers.
 In this role play participated Christine Plews, Martin Havelock, Isabel Castellanos and Ian Stedman, CEDR collaborators.
 This second part of the session offered the audience the opportunity to see in practice some of the issues raised by Glenys Newall and Jack Colthurst in their initial interventions.

 The session provided lawyers and legal advisers with the necessary skills to meet the demands of client representation in today's mediations.
 By the end of the session, the attendees (on-site and online) were empowered to engage in mediation withfidently and successfully.
 The contributions of participants contributed to the enrichment of the session.